jihad-hossain1/learn_sql_database/01_Introduction_and_Basics.md

 > Think of it as a **keyword + its logic** that tells the database *what to do* at each step.

 ---
-Great question!
 Understanding the **names of parts** of an SQL query will help you **read and write** queries more effectively.
 Let’s break down this example:

 ```sql
 SELECT COUNT(salary)